House Life Project

 Indianapolis Contemporary: Exhibitions Internship

-In Summer 2019, I was the Exhibitions Intern for Indianapolis Contemporary.
+In Summer 2019, I was the Curatorial Intern for Indianapolis Contemporary.
 Indianapolis Contemporary is a nomadic museum in Indianapolis.
 Its mission is to connect people to inspiring and innovative art of our time, with an emphasis on work that is aesthetically compelling, conceptually rigorous, and socially impactful.
 They focus on exhibitions, programs, abstract, and network.
-As their Exhibitions Intern, I assisted Mike Barclay, Director of Exhibitions, with a few exhibitions.
+As their Exhibitions Intern, I assisted Mike Barclay, Director of Exhibitions, with curatorail work for a few exhibitions.
 I researched artists for future exhibitions, prepared exhibits and organized receptions for Jennifer Zwick's "Optical Bouquet" and Victoria Manganiello, Julian Goldman, and Lauren Zoll “Synthesis,” dismantled “On Soft Ground” featuring Samuel Levi Jones and “Synthesis” exhibits, organized Excel sheets of artist exhibitions and donors, wrote content (artist biographies, labels, descrptions,) for "Optical Bouquet" exhibit, researched locations to exhibit objects for future Jono Vaughn exhibition.
 I was really able to enhance my writing skills and researching abilities through this position.
 I really loved working with artists and Mike was a great mentor.

 Parachuting Into Environmental Justice